 - The subject property and comparable properties must be located in same assessing jurisdiction.

 Maytag Co. v.
 Partridge, 210 N.W.2d 584 (Iowa 1973).

-- In general, simply comparing assessments or rates of change in assessments is not sufficient to prove inequity.
+- In general, simply comparing assessed values or rates of change in assessed values is not sufficient to prove inequity.